codyhouse/codyframe/README.md

 @use 'https://unpkg.com/codyframe/main/scss/util'; // ← utility classes
 ````

+The **_config.scss** file is used to customize the framework (i.e., to edit the breakpoints or to change the spacing scale).

-If you prefer working with CSS:
+If you prefer working with CSS (without a preprocessor):

 ```css
 @import 'https://unpkg.com/codyframe/main/css/reset.css'; /* ← reset */